 - a.
 Supervision: The "home" school is expected to provide a suitable quiet environment in which games can take place.
 Home teams are required to provide an adult to supervise the match.
 Note behaviour requirements below.
 IMPORTANT REMINDER: An adult from the visiting school is required to remain with the visiting team. - b.
 Colours: In the pairing tables the first numbered team is the home team and plays White on boards two and four, Black on boards one and three. - c.
 Starting Time: Starting time is 4.00 p.m. or earlier, unless otherwise agreed.
 (Play should normally commence as soon as the visitors have arrived and are ready to play.) - d.
 Directions: The home team must provide visitors with adequate directions to the match venue, and/or meet visiting teams at the front entrance of the school.
 If access to your school is difficult, or if there are known road hazards to avoid, please provide each visiting school with instructions (preferably in writing) before the date of the match. - e.
 Equipment: Home teams are required to provide STANDARD sets and boards of reasonable size for the match. - f.
 Result Cards: BOTH teams must post a result card to the designated scorer.
 The match will be scored 0-0 if results are not received within 7 days of the due date for the match (see 5g. below).
 All details must be completed.
 Score a win as 1; loss as 0; draw as 1/2; loss by forfeit as 0F; a win by forfeit as 1F; a postponed, adjourned or adjudicated game as X. Each pair of cards should be compared and checked by both team captains or supervisors of both teams prior to signing.
 Post results cards AS SOON AS POSSIBLE. - g.
 Alternative playing times: If a school has difficulty in fielding a team for a particular match it may negotiate an alternative playing time (giving at least two days notice, or less if the opposing school is agreeable).
 The Scorer MUST be informed of a postponement if results will be delayed past 7 days after the due date of the match.
 Results MUST be phoned in immediately after the postponed match is played, followed by the written result card.
 ALL MATCHES MUST BE COMPLETED (AND RESULTS RECEIVED BY THE SCORER) WITHIN 7 DAYS OF THE COMPLETION DATE OF THE PRELIMINARY ROUNDS. - h.
 Forfeits: A forfeit may be claimed if an opponent has not arrived 30 minutes after the AGREED STARTING TIME.
 The nominal starting time is 4 p.m. (unless otherwise arranged) but matches normally start earlier if both teams are present.
 Forfeits should be avoided wherever possible (they may lead to unrealistic results).
-If players fail to appear through misunderstanding or misadventure, it is hoped that schools will try to negotiate an alternative playing time rather than resort to a forfeit.
-The Director of Play must be notified if this situation arises.
-Schools which have a forfeit claimed against them may appeal if it is believed there are sufficient grounds for consideration.
+If players fail to appear through misunderstanding or misadventure, it is hoped that schools will try to negotiate an alternative playing time rather than resort to a forfeit; however, there is no obligation to agree to another time.
 Any game where neither player is present is to be scored as a double forfeit (0F-0F), and NOT as a draw.